diyasen2021/Bioinformatics_workshop_BScstudents/Lessons/Module2_sequence_formats.md

 > 💡 **AlphaFold:** In 2021, DeepMind's AlphaFold AI predicted the structures of virtually all ~200 million known proteins — a revolution made possible by bioinformatics.
 These predicted structures are freely available at https://alphafold.ebi.ac.uk/

+> **AlphaFold** (developed by Google DeepMind) is an AI system that predicts a protein’s 3D structure directly from its amino acid sequence.
+It is transformative for drug discovery because protein structure determines how drugs bind, and traditional methods like crystallography are slow and expensive.
+AlphaFold uses deep learning trained on known protein structures, meaning it learns folding patterns from data rather than relying on fixed rules.
+It achieved near-experimental accuracy in the CASP14, marking a major breakthrough in computational biology.
+It does not replace experimental methods, but accelerates research by guiding experiments and prioritizing the most promising targets.

 ---

 ## 4. Hands-on Session — Retrieving Data from Databases